vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

 ## Summary

-The Developer Productivity team would like to be able to write 1 supply chain which can dynamically use Template A or Template B in a component depending on the state of the workload.
-This RFC proposes methods for achieving that outcome.
+Platform creators will need to handle multiple types of workloads.
+Cartographer must support that behavior through either multiple supply chains, or with supply chains that can substitute templates dynamically.

 ## Motivation

 The Developer Productivity program auto-generates workloads from CLI commands.
 Those workloads match with supplychains and templates that are written by the dev-prod team as well.
-The team would liek to limit the number of supplychains that must be written and maintained.
+The team would like to limit the number of supplychains that must be written and maintained.
 Small differences in workload can lead to needing an entirely different supply chain.
 For example, what code source is used.